COPT-Public/LoRADS/README.md

 #### Current release:

-LoRADS is now under active development and release a pre-built binary (v1.0.0) which reads SDPA (.dat-s) format files, solves the SDP problems.
+Old version: LoRADS is now under active development and release a pre-built binary (v1.0.0) which reads SDPA (.dat-s) format files, solves the SDP problems.
 Users testing solvers in Linux can download the binary from **[the release site](https://github.com/COPT-Public/LoRADS/releases/tag/v1.0.0)**

+New release 2025.02.13: we now release the complete Lorads code as open source.